The computational complexity of knot genus in a fixed 3-manifold: Other representations of the manifold and knot

 \begin{lem} Let $S$ be a closed orientable surface with genus $g$, equipped with curves that give the standard genus $g$ Heegaard splitting for the 3-sphere.
 Let $K$ be a knot given by a diagram in $S$ with total crossing number $c$.
 Then there is a diagram for $K$ in the plane with crossing number at most $c^2$.
 This may be constructed in polynomial time as a function of $c$.
 This remains true if $K$ is a link with several components.
 Furthermore, some of its components may be framed via surface framing in $S$, in which case we can also require that the resulting planar diagram specifies the same framing on these components. \end{lem}

 \begin{proof} Let $c_K$ be the number of crossings in $S$ between $K$ and itself.
 Then the total crossing number $c$ of $K$ is

 We will modify the given diagram of $K$ in $S$ so that it becomes disjoint from the $\alpha$ curves.
 So consider a curve $\alpha_i$.
 We may isotope its intersection points with $K$ so that they all lie in a small neighbourhood of the point $\alpha_i \cap \beta_i$.
 We may then isotope $K$ across the disc bounded by $\beta_i$.
 This has the effect of removing these points of $\alpha_i \cap K$, but possibly introducing new crossings of $K$.
-Near each point of $K \cap \beta_i$, we get new $|\alpha_i \cap K|$ new crossings of $K$.
-Thus, after these modifications, the total crossing number of $K$ is
+Near each point of $K \cap \beta_i$, we get $|\alpha_i \cap K|$ new crossings of $K$.
+Thus, after these modifications, the number of crossings between $K$ and itself is

 which is clearly at most $c^2$.
 We now use this to create a diagram for $K$ in the plane.
 We compress $S$ along the curves $\alpha_1, \cdots, \alpha_g$.
 Since the diagram for $K$ is now disjoint from these curves, the result is a diagram for $K$ in the 2-sphere, and hence the plane. \end{proof}